 Add the following sentence at the beginning of the section 10.2.1.4a

+A VHT STA shall set the VHT TXOP PS field in the VHT Capabilities element to 1 if dot11VHTTXOPPowerSaveOptionImplemented is true, otherwise it shall set it to 0.
 A VHT AP supports the operation of non-AP VHT STAs in TXOP power save mode in a BSS when the dot11VHTTXOPPowerSaveOptionImplemented at the AP is true.
 Non-AP VHT STAs that are in Active mode (see Table 10-1 (Power Management modes)) and have dot11VHTTXOPPowerSaveOptionImplemented equal to true operate in TXOP power save mode.
 A VHT AP may allow non-AP VHT STAs in TXOP power save mode to enter the Doze state during a TXOP.
 A VHT AP shall indicate this by transmitting a VHT PPDU with the TXVECTOR parameter TXOP_PS_NOT_ALLOWED set to 0.
 The value of this parameter in the TXVECTOR of all VHT PPDUs transmitted by the VHT AP may be changed from 1 to 0 during the TXOP to enable TXOP PS for the remainder of the TXOP.
 The value of this parameter in the TXVECTOR of all VHT PPDUs transmitted by VHT AP shall not be changed from 0 to 1 during the TXOP.
 If the dot11VHTTXOPPowerSaveOptionImplemented at VHT AP is false then the VHT AP shall set the TXOP_PS_NOT_ALLOWED to 1 in the TXVECTOR of the frames with FORMAT VHT.

 References